 Additionally, you can use track categories to symbolize and filter tracks in maps, dashboards, and other apps.
-For more information, see Add track categories in the Field Maps web app.
+For more information, see Add track categories in Field Maps Designer.

 Location track security

 The following are additional resources for using the location sharing capability in ArcGIS Field Maps:

 - Deploy a Location Sharing Solution with ArcGIS Field Maps (Guide)

 - Get started with location sharing in ArcGIS Field Maps (Discovery path)